-Further, in legitimate medical practice, doctors would observe their ethical duties to sign their names to written certification forms only if their patients were actually suffering from terminal illnesses or serious or debilitating medical conditions, as the act specifies.32 No ethical doctor would advertise for sale, to unqualified patients, their signatures on those forms.
-Doctors with the personal integrity demanded of that profession would not examine a patient for just several minutes, opine from that short examination that the patient has a terminal illness or a serious or debilitating condition, and then certify that the patient would benefit from the use of a Schedule 1 drug.
+32 In proper medical practice, when a doctor prescribes a drug, that doctor carefully monitors the patient to see if the drug is working, if there are side effects, etc. Shouldn't doctors similarly monitor their patients' use of marijuana, including determining and prescribing proper dosages, monitoring side effects, etc.?
+Does giving the okay for a marijuana card create an ongoing doctor would advertise for sale to unqualified patients his or her signature on those forms.
+Doctors with the personal integrity demanded of that profession would not examine a patient for just several minutes, opine from that short examination that the patient has a terminal illness or a serious or debilitating condition, and then certify that the patient would benefit from the use of a schedule 1 drug.
 Or would they?
-Given that these practices have become widespread in Michigan, either I, or the doctors engaging in that practice, should review the question of what integrity and ethics in the medical profession entails.
+Given that these practices have become widespread in Michigan, either I, or the doctors engaging in that practice, should review the question of what integrity and ethics in the medical profession entail.

-The ballot proposal was not intended to legalize marijuana in the State of Michigan.
-It was intended to protect "from arrest the vast majority of seriously ill people who have a medical need to use marijuana."
-MCL 333.26424(2)(b).
+The ballot proposal was not intended to legalize marijuana in the state of Michigan.
+It was intended to protect "from arrest the vast majority of seriously ill people who have a medical need to use marihuana."
+MCL 333.26422(b).
 It was not intended to protect those individuals who are fraudulently obtaining written certifications.

 VI.
-HISTORY OF THE WRITTEN CERTIFICATION PROCESS
+THE HISTORY OF THE WRITTEN CERTIFICATION PROCESS

 Shortly after the MMMA was passed, advertisements began appearing in the print media.
 These notices advertised that, for a price, one could visit the marijuana doctor and get certified for the use of marijuana.
-One such ad reads as follows:
+One such ad in the Petoskey News Review, June 22, 2010, p A2, reads as follows: